nogibjj/mini_9_simrun/README.md

 ## Code Overview

-### 1. Shared Common Code Script: lib.py
+### What are gists?
+Gists provide a simple way to share code snippets with others.
+Every gist is a Git repository, which means that it can be forked and cloned.
+If you are signed in to GitHub when you create a gist, the gist will be associated with your account and you will see it in your list of gists when you navigate to your gist home page.

+Gists can be public or secret.
+Public gists show up in Discover, where people can browse new gists as they're created.
+They're also searchable, so you can use them if you'd like other people to find and see your work.

+#### What is comprised in the Jupyter Notebook?
-In this script I am using many different functions to create a holistic understanding of my statistical analysis along with visualizing the data in three different plots and tables.
+I am using many different functions to create a holistic understanding of my statistical analysis along with visualizing the data in three different plots and tables.
   1. get_median()
   2. get_mean()
   3. get_std_dev()